bstefanescu/qutejs/web/doc/docs/components.md

 Called just after the component is connected to the DOM (i.e. the component element is attached to the DOM).

 This handler may be called several times in the component life-cycle, every time the component element is attached to the DOM.
-A component can be attached to the DOM or detached from the DOM mulitple times.
-For example if the component is conditionaly displayed by using the [if directive](#/directives/if), it will be detached / attached every time the `if` state changes.
+A component can be attached to the DOM or detached from the DOM multiple times.
+For example if the component is conditionally displayed by using the [if directive](#/directives/if), it will be detached / attached every time the `if` state changes.

 This handler can be used to add event listeners, setup timers etc.